 This is one of the many problems that can occur as a result of poor furnace installation.
 When the furnace is not installed correctly, water collects wherever it can.
 The furnace detects water collecting in the pipes and does a safety shut down, to avoid a dangerous buildup of pressure.

-How can you tell if you have this problem?
+How can you tell if you have this problem with your furnace installation?
 If your furnace turns off prematurely before the thermostat temperature is reached, then it is time to call an expert HVAC contractor like RC Mechanical.